Crown Trade Satinwood Review (White)

 They Call Me (Not So) Mellow Yellow

 Now, I’m not stupib!
 I know that all oil-based paint will yellow (unless you buy magnolia), But I’ve never noticed the issue with Crown Trade Satin.
-Maybe because I don’t revisite every job months after I have finished it, but the issue is defiantly a lot less prolific than it’s trade rivals from what I can tell.
+Maybe because I don’t revisit every job months after I have finished it, but the issue is definitely a lot less prolific than it’s trade rivals from what I can tell.
 That has got to be a massive advantage.

 Crown Trade Satinwood is a popular product, so you’ll find it in various different paint outlets.
 You can always go directly to Crown Decorating Centre and get a good deal, regardless of whether you’re trade or DIY.
 You can also purchase this product online.

 Click here for a full Crown Trade paint review

 What do Other Decorators Think About Crown Trade Satinwwod?

 I think Crown is just about the best satinwood on the market unless you’re looking to spend big bucks on a designer paint like Benjamin Moore.
 The coverage is brilliant and its cheap.
 I don’t like the slightly off white colour it comes in, but it still looks amazing after the paint has had chance to cure.
 The main reason I like this paint is it seems to last for years and years before starting to discolour.
 I was using Johnstone’s satinwood until I recently moved over to this stuff, purely because of longevity.
 As a decorator you need to have faith that your work is going to look like new for years to come.
 With the restrictions in VOC’s, discolouring on oil-based paints is becoming a pain.
 Crown Trade Satinwood is probably the only oil-based satin product I still have faith in.
 I would highly recommend this to anyone.